 The nominating and governance committee assesses qualifications of candidates to fill vacancies on the board and makes recommendations to the board regarding candidates to fill these vacancies.
-The nominating and governance committee also
+The nominating and governance committee also:

-- recommends to the board changes in the company's corporate governance policies and procedures and CEO and board succession; - reviews and oversees management's preparation of our corporate social responsibility report which is posted on the company's website at www.aswater.com; - reviews shareholder proposals received by the company and makes recommendations to the board regarding appropriate actions to take in response to any such proposals; - periodically reviews needs of the board and each of the committees of the board and whether there is a need for refreshment of the board; - is responsible for new director orientation programs and the on-going education for directors on business, industry, corporate governance, legal developments and other appropriate topics; and - reviews its charter and assesses its own performance annually.
+- recommends to the board changes in the company's corporate governance policies and ethics policies and procedures and CEO and board succession; - oversees the company's environmental, social and governance practices; - reviews and oversees management's preparation of our corporate social responsibility report and code of conduct which is posted on the company's website at www.aswater.com; - reviews shareholder proposals received by the company and makes recommendations to the board regarding appropriate actions to take in response to any such proposals; - periodically reviews needs of the board and each of the committees of the board and whether there is a need for refreshment of the board; - is responsible for new director orientation programs and the ongoing education for directors on business, industry, corporate governance, legal developments and other appropriate topics; and - reviews its charter and assesses the board's and its own performance annually.